egeoffrey/egeoffrey-service-ds18b20/README.md

 ## Version

-The version of this egeoffrey-service-ds18b20 is 1.0-10 on the development branch.
+The version of this egeoffrey-service-ds18b20 is 1.0-11 on the master branch.